Virtual attendance to events, meetings, family gathering & education are here to stay!

-Newer students have a harder time with the video format.
+Newer music students have a harder time with the video format.
 Whether new to music lessons or new to a particular instrument, we find those building block fundamentals get lost.

-If you have difficulty with the video lessons but don’t want to come in full time, you can opt to come in one in a while or or every other week to balance the learning.
+If you have difficulty with the video lessons but don’t want to come in full time, you can opt to come in once in a while or or every other week to balance the learning.

 Hopefully these few tips can help us make the video lessons a decent replacement to real life lessons until real life is returns to us.

 River Heights School of Music

 2025 Corydon Ave. #202